fluree/docs.flur.ee/src/content/docs/start/installation.md

 For Mac or Linux systems:
 `./fluree_start.sh`

 Note that for Windows systems, you have to download a Bash emulator, like [Git For Windows](https://gitforwindows.org/) to properly run Fluree.
 In your Bash emulator, you can run `./fluree_start.sh` to start Fluree.
-Alternatively on Windows, you can [download Fluree with Chocolatey](#download-fluree-with-chocolatey).
+Alternatively on Windows, you will be able to [download Fluree with Chocolatey](#download-fluree-with-chocolatey).

 When you launch Fluree for the first time or if you choose `none` as your `fdb-storage-type` (see [config options](#config-options) for all options), Fluree will create a new network.
 When Fluree is done starting up, your terminal will log: